twergi/telegram_food_delivery_bot/README.md

 8. Start bot via `start_bot.py` in root directory
 9. Provided `DEVELOPER_ID` will be used to create first admin user

+To get `CHAT_ID`, bot can be started in `DEBUG` and added to group chat.
+After adding bot will reply with message information.

 ## Commands list
 Commands list for users and for managers (if user is manager) can be viewed with `/help` command